 - Regular cleaning of rooms and equipment and a touch point and toilet clean in the middle of the day

-A copy of our latest risk assessment and reopening plans are here:
+A copy of our latest risk assessment can be found below:

 - Fishburn COVID19 Risk Assessment Updated April 2021

 Please find attached a story that you could share with your children to discuss with them what coming back to school in a bubble group might be like: Coming back to school in a bubble story

 As you will already know, a virus called Coronavirus has meant that we have all had to stay home to stay safe.
 You can view some useful information on how to be safe.
 Pupils- what you need to know